 The internal control indicators are the internal liquidity ratio, liquidity gaps, resource duration analysis and stress analysis.
-These internal control indicators are prepared in accordance with internal and regulatory methodologies (contained in the Fund's Liquidity Risk Policy Manual and in the SBS methodological notes for the preparation of regulatory liquidity annexes, respectively).
+These internal control indicators are prepared in accordance with internal and regulatory methodologies (contained in the SBS methodological notes for the preparation of regulatory liquidity annexes).
 In case of any event that could give rise to a liquidity risk, the Fund has a liquidity contingency plan, which considers the liquidation of certain assets, debt issuance or debt takeover.